 Grassy Head Holiday Park offers a choice of bungalows, caravan and camping sites with close proximity to the beach, meaning you'll be lulled to sleep by the sounds of nature and wake to birdsong.
-Caravan and camping sites are powered or unpowered, and close to amenities, while bungalows offer a variety of sleeping configurations for up to five or six people.
+Caravan and camping sites are powered or unpowered, and close to amenities, while bungalows offer a variety of sleeping configurations for up to four people.
 Linen is supplied in all accommodation, so leave the sheets at home.
 Four legged friends are also welcome on all powered and unpowered sites outside of high season dates, with a maximum of one small dog per site.

 Here, you can escape from the pressures of the world.
 Relax, unwind and immerse yourself in the serene surrounding beauty.
 There's plenty of tranquil recreational activity opportunities abound.
 Grassy Head Beach, located directly opposite the Holiday Park, is an excellent surfing beach that's patrolled during the summer school holidays.
 It features a right hand beach break abundant with sea life which, on calm days, makes it the perfect spot for snorkelling.
 The southern rocks have the best access and gutters teaming with bream, drummer, flathead, luderick, mulloway, rock blackfish, tailor, trevally and whiting, ensuring fishermen of all skill levels will be sure to hook their catch of the day.